innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_02.md

 Can you further modify the program so that the side length is increased each time the function is called by the loop?

-Share your programmes in the module forum.
+Share your programs in the module forum.
 <!-- #endregion -->

 ## 2.3 Functions: a summary